eelcovv/fleetmaster/docs/general_description.md

 ## Core Concepts

-The main goal of `fleetmaster` is to automate the execution of multiple hydrodynamic simulations.
+The main goal of `fleetmaster` is to automate the execution of multiple hydrodynamic simulations using Capytaine.
 This is achieved through a few core concepts:

 - **Settings File**: The user defines a batch of simulations using a YAML settings file.
 This file specifies the mesh files, water depth, wave directions, and other parameters for each case to be run.
-- **Batch Engine**: The core engine of `fleetmaster` reads the settings file, prepares each individual Capytaine simulation, runs it, and stores the results.
+- **Batch Engine**: The core engine of `fleetmaster` reads the settings file, prepares each individual Capytaine simulation, runs it, and stores the results to an hdf5-database.
 - **Command-Line Interface (CLI)**: All operations are handled through the `fleetmaster` command.
 This allows for easy integration into scripts and automated workflows.

+## Solution Database

+The soluation for each mesh and simulation settings are stored in a database.
+The database supsquently can be used by external programs to quickly access each Capytaine solution.
+For more details on the database, see [Database](./database.md).

 ## Mesh Fitting